elisechessman/up206a-elise/Project/Readme-Copy1.md

 One map will include the locations of former mine sites and the towns associated with them for the entire state, while a series of smaller maps that concentrate on specific towns and demonstrate demographics of importance.
 Additionally, some charts/tables will be useful in demonstrating the changes over time that I hope to examine, such as population growth, racial demographic changes, and economic diversity.

+## Week 4 Mood

+I think last week gave me a bit of clarity about indicators that would be helpful to use.
+I don't think race is a very helpful way to measure displacement, so I think switching to rent burden will be helpful as a next exploration.
+My biggest concern is how to analyze mining.
+Mine point location is very tricky to nail down.
+Should I use employment by industry?

 ## Insights

 For my capstone, I hope that this analysis will be helpful in supporting the toolkit.
 I think that demonstrating the way that the Mountain West is transforming can help support the desire for communities to perform their own an assessment that focuses on shared values and assets that can help inform goals and master planning longterm.
 These spatial analyses and the potential challenges that they expose should be an important supplemental to piece to this qualitative planning approach.